-Pecorino Toscano is made from sheep’s milk that is heated but not pasteurized.
+It is made from sheep’s milk that is heated but not to the point of being pasteurized.
 It is then curdled with rennet, put in moulds and pressed.
-The cheese is then removed from the moulds, and salted or soaked in brine (sometimes they are also steamed.)
+The cheese is then removed from the moulds, and salted or soaked in brine (sometimes the cheeses are also steamed.)

-It’s made in smaller wheels (about 7 inches / 18 cm round) than other Pecorino Cheeses.
+It is made in smaller wheels (about 18 cm round /7 inches) than other Pecorino cheeses.

 The young ones are aged at least 20 days; the old ones are aged for a minimum of 4 months.
 It’s only made between September and June, when the sheep are producing milk.